-If you are looking for work as a personal assistant (PA) carer, our PA register allows you to advertise your services across the whole of Norfolk.
+If you are looking for work as a personal assistant (PA) carer, the Norfolk Community Directory allows you to advertise your services across the whole of Norfolk.

 You can tell potential employers what services you can offer, in what area and the qualifications that you have.

-You'll need to provide a copy of your right to work before we can approve your advert for the PA register.
+You'll need to provide a copy of your right to work before we can approve your advert for the directory.
 The GOV.UK website has guidance on what is accepted as proof.

 We'll accept copies of your right to work.
 You can email a scanned copy or a photo from a camera phone to firstname.lastname@example.org

 You'll also need to provide your right to work evidence at any interview you attend.

 Important: There is currently a content freeze from 8 August to 20 August to enable a significant upgrade to the Directory.
 Please contact our employment services team at DPSSemploymentservices@norfolk.gov.uk to register your interest in being a personal assistant/carer on the Norfolk Community Directory.

 During the above period please avoid making any changes to your account or records, or requesting a login and submitting new records, as any changes made will be overwritten when the system updates on August 20.
 Thank you.